 Bullying doesn't have to be face to face; sometimes it can be done using technology – mobile phones, comments on websites, emails, texts etc. This is often called online or cyberbullying and you don't have to put up with this.
 Visit Childline and Kidscape for advice.

 Sometimes you may be bullied because of domestic violence (where one grown up threatens or attacks another) going on at home.
-If you are a victim of this or you see or hear it happening at home, Childline has advice to help you and we also have a leaflet that you may find useful.
+If you are a victim of this or you see or hear it happening at home, Childline has advice to help you.
 Also visit The Hideout and CBBC Newsround to hear what other young people have to say about domestic violence.

 More advice is also available on the Surrey Against Domestic Abuse website